-A challenge in accessing needed services that was frequently noted by lived experts was navigating all the different services available and the paperwork and documentation that are often required in order to receive services.
+Lived experts frequently noted specific challenges related to accessing servies: navigating the different services available and the paperwork and documentation required to receive those services.
 Knowing what resources are available and to whom and completing the necessary paperwork for each can be confusing and overwhelming for PEH seeking services.
 Several lived experts described the frustration of going from provider to provider, continually having to complete forms, only to wait for services.